 During the American Revolution, the citizenry of Malden were heavily involved in the early resistance of the oppression of Britain and was the first town to petition the colonial government to withdraw from the British Empire.

 Located in Middlesex County, Malden is five miles northwest of Boston with a population of approximately 60,000 residents.
 It is bordered by Melrose on the north, Stoneham on the northwest, Medford on the west, Everett on the south, Revere on the east and Saugus on the northeast.
-Waitts Mount is the highest point in the city.
+Boojum Rock located in the north west corner of Malden inside the Middlesex Fells Reservation is the highest point in Malden with an elevation of approximately 275'.
 Malden consists of 5 square miles and is convenient to Boston’s Logan Airport and Routes 1, 16, 93, 99 and 128.